 Objective 1.1: The AAA will provide leadership on physical and behavioral health and wellness by: Projected Start and End Dates Title III B Funded PD or C Status (a) Supporting the community's capacity to assist older adults, adults with disabilities, and caregivers in maintaining health by supporting programs serving targeted communities.
 July 2012 through June 2016 Cont. (b) Working with the Health Plan of San Mateo on Long-Term Care Integration to improve the health of members, particularly members that are dual eligible (Medi-Cal and Medicare).
 July 2012 through June 2016 PD Cont.
 Objective 1.2: The AAA will improve access to behavioral health services through prevention/early detection of disease by: Projected Start and End Dates Title III B Funded PD or C Status (a) Providing information about community based services, such as the Senior Peer Counseling Program, Adult Day services, and other community-based programs.
 July 2012 through June 2016 Cont. (b) Collaborating with Behavioral Health and Recovery's (BHRS) Older Adult Committee and the Suicide Prevention Initiative on researching tools for screening depression.
-July 2013 through June 2016 Cont.
+July 2013 through June 2016 С Cont.

-tive 1.3: Projected Start and Title III B Funded collab AA will continue partnerships and orations to improve health, well-being afety by: End Dates PD or C Status (a) Collaborating with BHRS' Older Adult Committee on the planning and implementation of the forum for older adult service providers in 2013.
-July 2012 through June 2013 С Cont. (b) Collaborating with BHRS' Older Adult Committee on the implementation of a training for older adult service providers on recognizing depression.
+The A/ ive 1.3: AA will continue partnerships and prations to improve health, well-being fety by: Projected Start and End Dates Title III B Funded PD or C Status Collaborating with BHRS' Older Adult Committee on the planning and implementation of the forum for older adult service providers in 2013.
+July 2012 through June 2013 С Com- pleted (b) Collaborating with BHRS' Older Adult Committee on the implementation of a training for older adult service providers on recognizing depression.
 July 2014 through June 2016 С Cont. (c) Collaborating with BHRS' Health Equity Initiatives in order to ensure that the needs of older adults are included.
 July 2012 through June 2016 Cont. (d) Collaborating with BHRS' Older Adult Committee and the Suicide Prevention Workgroup to integrate with existing work on suicide prevention.
 July 2012 through June 2016 PD Cont. (e) Collaborating with BHRS and the Public Authority to train IHSS providers on working with clients with mental health conditions and substance abuse issues.
 July 2012 through June 2016 С Cont. (f) Collaborating with the Active Access Collaborative to ensure the physical activity needs of older adults are included.
 July 2012 through June 2016 Cont. (g) Collaborating with the Fall Prevention Task Force (FPTF) in order to address the fall prevention needs of older adults through the implementation of the FPTF Strategic Plan.
-July 2012 through June 2016 Cont. (h) Continually seeking new partners/collaborators that are working on this issue.
+July 2012 through June 2016 Cont. (h) Collaborating with the FPTF on community awareness activities about fall prevention, such as during Fall Prevention Week.
+July 2013 through June 2016 C Cont. (i) Coordinating with the County Nutrition Action Plan providers (collaborative of providers in San Mateo County that receive funds from USDA) on issues such as the development of a consistent nutrition education message among partners/initiatives and the promotion of wellness policies.
+January 2014 through June 2016 С New (j) Continually seeking new partners/collaborators that are working on this issue.
 July 2012 through June 2016 Cont.